 - 1. The KCQL routing querying Topic to measure mapping and Field selection. - 2.
 Schema registry support for Connect/Avro with a schema. - 3.
 Schema registry support for Connect and no schema (schema set to Schema.String) - 4.
 Json payload support, no Schema Registry. - 5.
 Error policies. - 6.
-Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema.
+Payload support for Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema

 Connect entry with Schema.Struct and payload Struct.
 If you follow the best practice while producing the events, each message should carry its schema information.
 Best option is to send Avro.
 Your connect configurations should be set to value.converter=io.confluent.connect.avro.AvroConverter.
-You can fnd an example here.
+You can find an example here.
 To see how easy is to have your producer serialize to Avro have a look at this.
-This requires SchemaRegistry which is open source thanks to Confluent!
+This requires the SchemaRegistry which is open source thanks to Confluent!
 Alternatively you can send Json + Schema.
-In this case your connect configuration should read value.converter=org.apache.kafka.connect.json.JsonConverter.
-The difference would be to point your serialization to org.apache.kafka.connect.json.JsonSerializer.
+In this case your connect configuration should be set to value.converter=org.apache.kafka.connect.json.JsonConverter.
 This doesn't require the SchemaRegistry.